mpolitze/jqueryui-chosen/README.md

 jqueryui-chosen
 ===============

-Setup Chosen so to use jQuery UI stylesheets
+jqueryui-chosen is an extension to [Chosen](https://github.com/harvesthq/chosen).
+It adds css classes and events to make the select boxes chosen creates themeable by using jQuery UI stylesheets.